kostasmarkopoulos/home-soc-lab/README.md

   ![New account creation event (4720) in Splunk](screenshots/T1136a.png)

 - **Triage:** A new local account (`hacker`) was created and immediately added to the Administrators group.
+The raw event shows the `mikapa` account (Subject) created the `hacker` account (New Account) — the "who created whom" detail ties this to the same attacker context seen in the investigation below.
 Unexpected account creation is a persistence technique.
 Confirm whether the action was authorized IT activity; if not, disable the account, review what it has done since creation, and investigate how the creating account was accessed.
 - **Cleanup:** removed the test account afterward — `net user hacker /delete`.

 ---